How to Make Luminarias: Let's Get Glowing!

 • If you’re handy, you can punch out designs such as stars.

 • Next, paint the cans with flat black paint.
-(Spray paint makes this easy, but use cautiously with small children around.)
+(Spray paint makes this easy, but use cautiously around small children.)

 • After the paint dries, pour 2 inches of sand into the bottom of each can.
-Settle a votive candle into the sand and light.
+Settle a votive candle into the sand and light it.

 The Magic of Candles

-• Use small terra-cotta pots as candleholders.
+• Use small terra-cotta pots as candle holders.
 Paint them with craft or fabric paint and add a votive candle or tea light.
+(If you have used pot, consider cleaning them first.)

 • To make any candle a scented candle, add a drop of essential oil to the melting wax just next to the wick.
 Consider cinnamon, frankincense, myrrh, pine, or bay for traditional holiday fragrances.